 Asaasiam Vision International (AVI) is a national non-governmental organization founded in 2012 in Ghana.
-We are committed to promoting literacy among children, youth and persons living with disabilities.
+We are committed to promoting literacy among children, youth, and persons living with disabilities.
 We endeavor to enhance the lives of vulnerable women through economic empowerment programs and projects.
 We also extend our support to impoverished youth and persons living with disabilities who cannot attend school through our vocational and technical skills training program.
-Since its establishemen, we have supported over 2500 impoverished childern, youth and disable persons.
-Also, over 300 vulnerable women and 15 deprived communities in Ghana has received support from us.
-Additionally, over 2500 students receives continuous yearly support in forms such as books, school bags and uniforms, bicycles, laptops, tablets, financial support etc. from us.
-Our residential education program is currently taking full responsibility of the education and shelter of seven (7) youth.
+Since its establishment, we have supported over 2500 impoverished children, youth, and disable persons.
+Also, over 300 vulnerable women and 15 deprived communities in Ghana have received support from us.
+Additionally, over 2500 students receive continuous support such as books, school bags, and uniforms, bicycles, laptops, tablets, financial support, etc. from us.
+Our residential education program is currently taking full responsibility for the education and shelter of seven (7) youth.
 One of our residential program youth is in his final year at the tertiary school.

 To alleviate illiteracy among impoverished and disable children and youth, and poverty among vulnerable women who live in deprived communities.

-To make the world a better place for all though illiteracy and poverty alleviation
+To make the world a better place for all through illiteracy and poverty alleviation.

 We believe that the solution to every problem is in the problem itself, therefore, we are the solution to our societal problems.

-Asaasiam Vision International was named after the late Asare Joseph, Maame Georgina Kissiwah, and Opanin Asiamah for their great contributions in transforming the lives of many impoverished and disable children and youth and vulnerable women who live in deprived communities in Ghana.
+Asaasiam Vision International was named after the late Asare Joseph, Maame Georgina Kissiwah, and Opanin Asiamah for their great contributions in transforming the lives of many impoverished and disabled children, youth, and vulnerable women living in deprived communities in Ghana.